AntonSol919/webbit/README.md

 Thats not a question?

 But luckily you don't have to use that editor.
-Any URL starting with /webbit/ and ending in '.html' can be edited in a different way.
+Any URL starting with webbit. and ending in .html can be edited.
-Add ?uploader to any page, press F12 and edit it using the browser tools.
+Just add ?uploader to the URL and press F12  and edit it using the browser tools (or check the box and start typing).

 > That's not a very user friendly editor